smallDazza/T1A3_Terminal_Application/README.md

  - Create a job delivery ticket number.
 This must be remembered for any future reference.
  - Save the details of the delivery into the system.

-Input 'Y' = create ticket number, book / save the details:
+Images = Input 'Y' --> create ticket number & book (save) the details:

 ![number 1.3](./docs/Feature%20One%20image3.png)